MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-glossary.md

 ## M

 **Microsoft R Client**
 <div style="margin:15px; margin-bottom:25px;">Microsoft R Client is a free, community-supported, data science tool for high performance analytics.
-R Client is built on top of Microsoft R Open and includes RevoScaleR so you can benefit from parallelization and remote computing. <a href="r-client">Learn more…</a></div>
+R Client is built on top of Microsoft R Open and includes RevoScaleR so you can benefit from parallelization and remote computing. <a href="r-client.md">Learn more…</a></div>

 **Microsoft R Open**